MatthewK84/LinkedIn-Learning-Journey/MWIR_Super_Resolution_Mathematical_Recovery_Handout.md

 For $r_0$ = 10 cm and $h$ = 2,438 m:
 $$\theta_0 \approx 12.7 \mu rad \approx 0.25 \text{ pixels at 300mm}$$

-This is very small—atmospheric correlation is limited at these ranges.
+This is a small atmospheric correlation limited to these ranges.

 ---

 ## 9. Implementation Pipeline

-### 9.1 Real-Time Architecture
+### 9.1 Architecture

 ```
 ┌─────────────────┐     ┌──────────────────┐     ┌─────────────────┐